yegor256/blog/_posts/2016/mar/2016-03-01-how-we-interview-programmers.md

 Instead, we believe that an honest and straightforward negative answer is exactly what our candidates are looking for in the case of a rejection.
-We understand that it's not the end of the world for you&mdash;you're going to continue learning and improving.
+We understand that it's not the end of the world for you---you're going to continue learning and improving.
 Our feedback will help you.
 So why should we hide it behind that polite "good luck" answer?
 We won't.
 You will know exactly why you are not good enough for us.